django/deps/draft/table_value_expression.rst

 The first motivating cases are set-returning functions, multi-column table-valued functions, and querysets or subqueries used as table sources.

-The proposal is intentionally focused on the problem and desired ORM behavior.
-The exact internal API is still open.
+The proposal defines the intended public behavior.
+Function expressions explicitly opt in when they are valid as table sources.
+Private class names and implementation details may continue to evolve.

 Motivation
 ==========

+This section describes the current limitation.

-In this section we try to expose the problem we currently have For example, a scalar subquery can be used as an annotation:
+For example, a scalar subquery can be used as an annotation:

 .. code-block:: python